 At only 727 square miles, Maui packs a ton of excitement into a small space, filled to the beaches with biking, hiking, kite surfing, scuba and ziplining opportunities galore, as well as some sports and ideas you might not even know existed.

-In my travels to Maui, I visited some old favorite happenings and tried some adventure activities I had never heard of, but couldn’t live without afterwards.
+In my travels to Maui, I visited some old favorite happenings and tried some adventure activities I had never heard of, but couldn't live without afterward.

 1. Stand-Up Paddleboarding

 The first of many new adventure activities I tried isn't new at all, but rather an ancient travel method that has been used by native Hawaiians to travel across the islands for centuries.

 Stand-Up Paddleboarding, or SUP, is a relaxing activity that doubles as an intense workout.